 Employees have a legal right to additional payment for overtime work.

 - Overtime = 35%

 Following the growing demands for skilled and professional human capital, medium and larger domestic and foreign companies offer Programs for employees’ formal education continuation at Master’s and Doctoral Studies, nationally and abroad.
 Moreover, targeted and focused skilled and profiled employees’ demand is met by enrolling employees in the short to medium-term non-formal specialist training and courses, sponsored by the employers and related to the guaranteed working period for the company afterward.
 Even though employees’ rights and benefits for continuous education and specialization are defined by the Law on labor relations, they are hardly practiced by the majority of employers.

 Retirement benefits are not present or developed so far.
 The only option for it is voluntary retirement savings within the III Pillar offered by professional pension schemes organized by large domestic or foreign companies, within the ICT industry, financial corporate sector, or larger production companies.
 However, these options are mainly focused on employees in medium and top management positions.

 Medium and predominantly larger domestic and foreign corporations, within the ICT, financial, and production industry, offer particular managerial insurance as well as health insurance, from the non-life insurance industry or very limited offerings from individual and group life insurers.

-For companies that require distant travel, the employees are mandatorily offered and organized a transport or additional wage benefit should be arranged, if the transport is not arranged.
+For companies that require distant travel, the employees are mandatorily offered and organized transport or additional wage benefit should be arranged if the transport is not arranged.

 Voluntary Employee Benefits